 Back in July, we went to Crete for 10 days.
 It was our first time there and we loved it.
+The number of beaches to visit in Crete that are beautiful is amazing.
 Nick and I went to Greece for the first time a year ago when we stayed in Rhodes.
 We went for our 11th Wedding Anniversary so we didn’t bring the girls.
 Whilst there, we also visited Symi.
 This year we really needed a family holiday after all that was happening with COVID19.
 We’re so glad we did because the girls absolutely loved it and have asked us every day if we can go back.
 Bless them!

-Crete is a big island with so many gorgeous beaches.
-Apparently, Crete is considered to have some of the most beautiful beaches in Greece and a lot of them are perfect for families.
+Crete is a big island with so many gorgeous beaches to visit.
+Apparently, it is considered to have some of the most beautiful beaches in Greece.
+A lot of the beaches to visit in Crete are perfect for families.
 While we were there, we tried to visit as many beaches as we could.
 Each of them blew us away!
 Each beach that we visited had its own charm and they are all definitely worth a visit.

-I thought I would make a list of the beaches that we visited which could be helpful if you are planning to travel to Crete in the future.
+I thought I would make a list of beaches to visit in Crete that we went to which could be helpful if you are planning to travel to Crete in the future.

 Our accommodation was in Rethymno and the coast has amazing beaches.
 The beach in front of us was Platanias and it was 2 minutes walk from our accommodation, so this was the first beach we visited.
 It is a beautiful sandy beach and very well organised.
 You can see several Greek taverns offering local food and drinks.

 We enjoyed the most amazing sunsets here.
 It was interesting to see a few people gathering just to see the sunset.
 Because it is a long beach (about 4km) you always feel you have your own space so it wasn’t crowded at all.